openhwgroup/cva6/docs/VerifStrat/source/quick_start.rst

 Why UVM?
 ~~~~~~~~

+There are three reasons why the UVM was selected as the verification methodology used by core-v-verif:
+1. Using a standard methodology provides a common framework making it practical for verification IP from multiple and diverse teams to inter-operate.
+2. To date, all of the cores in the OpenHW Group CORE-V family are implemented in SystemVerilog and the SystemVerilog implementation of the UVM is both complete and robust.
-Core-v-verif was specifically created to bring industrial practises to bear for CORE-V verification.
-The UVM is by far the most popular methodology used in dynamic (simulation) based verification today.
+3. Core-v-verif was specifically created to bring industrial practises to bear for CORE-V verification, and the UVM is by far the most popular methodology used in dynamic (simulation) based verification today.

 Do I need an ISS?
 ~~~~~~~~~~~~~~~~~

-The short answer is an emphatic **yes**.
+The short answer is **yes**.
 Core-v-verif uses an Instruction Set Simulator (ISS) as a reference model of the CORE-V core (the Device Under Test).
 A key feature of the core-v-verif UVM environments is that the state of the DUT is compared to the state of the reference model after each instruction is retired.
 Without a comparison to a reference model, the pass/fail status of a given simulation is mostly vacuous.

-There are two popular options for a RISC-V ISS, `Spike <https://github.com/riscv-software-src/riscv-isa-sim>_` and `Imperas OVPsim <https://www.ovpworld.org/technology_ovpsim>_`.
+There are two popular options for a RISC-V ISS, `Spike <https://github.com/riscv-software-src/riscv-isa-sim>`_ and `Imperas OVPsim <https://www.ovpworld.org/technology_ovpsim>`_.
-At the time of this writting (2021-12-07) core-v-verif uses a commerical version iof Imperas OVPsim for the CV32E4 cores.
+At the time of this writting (2021-12-07) core-v-verif uses a commerical version of Imperas OVPsim for the CV32E4 cores.
 A contribution to integrate another reference model into core-v-verif would be welcome.

 Doing More in CORE-V-VERIF